Crew Staying in Space Until October for Research Mission

-Category: Space Hits: 0NASA astronaut Megan McArthur is at the robotics workstation participating in Canadarm2 robotic arm training.
+Category: Space Hits: 12NASA astronaut Megan McArthur is at the robotics workstation participating in Canadarm2 robotic arm training.

 The seven-member Expedition 65 crew aboard the International Space Station will be orbiting Earth until October after watching the SpaceX Crew-1 astronauts depart over the weekend.
 The five astronauts and two cosmonauts staying behind prepared for the next SpaceX Cargo mission and researched a variety of space phenomena today.